OSGeo/gdal/doc/source/drivers/raster/ers.rst

 Creation Options:

+-  .. co:: PIXELTYPE

--  **PIXELTYPE=value**:.By setting this to SIGNEDBYTE, a new Byte file can be forced to be written as signed byte.
+      By setting this to SIGNEDBYTE, a new Byte file can be forced to be written as signed byte.
       Starting with GDAL 3.7, this option is deprecated and Int8 should rather be used.

+-  .. co:: PROJ

--  **PROJ=name**: Name of the ERS projection string to use.
+      Name of the ERS projection string to use.
 Common examples are NUTM11, or GEODETIC.
 If defined, this will override the value computed by SetProjection() or SetGCPs().

+-  .. co:: DATUM

--  **DATUM=name**: Name of the ERS datum string to use.
+      Name of the ERS datum string to use.
       Common examples are WGS84 or NAD83.
 If defined, this will override the value computed by SetProjection() or SetGCPs().

+-  .. co:: UNITS
+      :choices: METERS, FEET
+      :default: METERS

--  **UNITS=name**: Name of the ERS projection units to use : METERS (default) or FEET (us-foot).
+      Name of the ERS projection units to use : METERS (default) or FEET (us-foot).
 If defined, this will override the value computed by SetProjection() or SetGCPs().

 See Also
 --------

--  Implemented as ``gdal/frmts/ers/ersdataset.cpp``.
+-  Implemented as :source_file:`frmts/ers/ersdataset.cpp`.